Ask us not to count some assets in assets test

 If you think you might be entitled, under the financial hardship rules, to a higher rate of pension, ISS or veteran payment than you are currently receiving, you should contact DVA.

 In determining whether a person (or a couple) is in severe financial hardship, account is taken of a much broader range of income than is normally considered when calculating the rate of service pension, ISS or veteran payment payable.

 The term ‘income’ has a special meaning under the hardship rules.
 As well as ordinary income it includes:

-- disability and war widows pension under the Veterans’ Entitlements Act 1986 (VEA);
+- Disability Compensation Payment and war widow(er)'s pension under the Veterans’ Entitlements Act 1986 (VEA);

 - allowances paid by DVA (apart from loss of earnings allowance) such as clothing allowance and recreation transport allowance;